mehlbox/buttersync/README.md

 - requires btrfs on both machines
 - use a high kernel
 - target snapshot will be deleted if an error occurs

+## Windows previous versions
+You can add the following lines to your smb.conf to make your snapshots visible in the previous versions tab of windows
+'''
+[global]
+vfs objects = btrfs shadow_copy2
+shadow:format = @GMT-%Y.%m.%d-%H.%M.%S
+shadow:sort = desc
+shadow:snapdir = .snapshot
+'''